-I would suggest that you rinse and drain your Lentils.
-I always do this with almost any canned food because I think its better to get rid of any excess salt or other ingredients.
-What I do is rinse the Lentils under cold water for about a minute and then just set it aside until I am ready to add it to my cooking.
+I would suggest that you rinse and drain your lentils before cooking.
+I always do this with almost any canned food because it is better to get rid of any excess salt or other unnecessary ingredients.
+Rinse the lentils under cold water for about a minute and then set them aside until you are ready to use them.

-You should also prep the pie crust the night before, it works really well when you let it sit in the fridge over night.
+It can also be beneficial to prepare the butter pie crust the night before.
+This is because the pie crust works really well when you let it sit in the fridge over night.
 If you are a tad inpatient you can let it sit in the fridge for 6 hrs at minimum.
 The pie crust itself only takes 10 mins to prepare at most.
-The next day, chop up your vegetables, roll out the pastry, put it all together and you’re done.
+The next day, chop up your vegetables, roll out the butter pie crust, put it all together and bake!

 - 200 g self raising flour